MichaelKim/runes-profiler/README.md

 ### Technologies

 Runes Profiler is built with a React / webpack frontend and a Node / Express backend, using a Firebase database.
 In the early stages of development, I spent a lot of time reorganizing the code and trying out various other tools, such as Postgres and MongoDB for the database, and Marko and Pug for templating.
-In the end, I decided to use those tools since I've them before in previous projects so I was comfortable using them, but also I had little time to work with so learning how to use new tools would cut into development time.
+In the end, I decided to use those tools since I've them before in previous projects so I was comfortable using them, but also I had little time to work with so  how to use new tools would cut into development time.
 Despite this,

 ### Challenges